 Applicants who require this service must submit colour scans of original documentary evidence.
+Relevant Skilled Employment Assessment is an optional service except for Engineering Manager (refer to Appendix Page 47 for more information).

-4.1.
-Documentary Evidence:
+4.1 Documentary Evidence:

 Primary Documents: documents from your employer or client providing all the relevant information and details with regards to your employment.